rub1n0/scorecard/README.md

 - Input page to update values (with delta and trend updates)
 - Drag-and-drop tile rearrangement using `@dnd-kit`
 - Delete scorecards from the edit screen using a trash icon
-- LocalStorage persistence, light/dark mode, and data import/export (JSON/CSV)
+- LocalStorage persistence, light/dark mode, data export, and CSV import

 To run the project locally you would normally install dependencies and start the dev server: